shiroyapravin/Sigma_Web_Development_by-CodeWithHarry/README.md

 ## Video 26
 - **Overflow Property** : Sometimes, the content shown is too large to be visible in a single line or division of the website.
 So, to avoid the loss of that information, we can use the overflow property.

+## Video 27
+- Solution video of Exercise No. 2

 ### CMD lines to push it on GitHub
 git status              --> to check <br>
 git add .               --> to add all files <br>